 While utility providers may have different classifications and thresholds, generally, rate classes are established for:

 - Residential Service

 - Small General/Commercial Service

 - Street Lighting Service

-How can I find out a rate class for my business site?
+How to find out a rate class of your business site

 To find your rate class, check your utility bill.
 It is usually indicated in your account information section or near your Site ID line, as illustrated in this example.